The five victims of Queensland's worst helicopter crash will be remembered today on the anniversary of the tragedy.

 In 2003, an inquest found low fuel was to blame for the crash and heavy fog had been a significant factor.

-Pictured above is the Capricorn Helicopter Rescue Service's current chopper - Australian Helicopters-operated Bell 412EP VH-EPR - departing from the Rockhampton Airport base after some recent maintenance.
+Pictured above is the Capricorn Helicopter Rescue Service's current chopper - Australian Helicopters-operated Bell 412EP VH-EPR - departing from the Service's Rockhampton Airport base.